jkkoo001/school-administration-system/README.md

 # School Administration System (Backend)
-A backend service for managing teachers, students, classes and subjects.
+A backend service for managing teachers, students, classes and subjects.<br>
+This service also integrates with an external system for student-related operations.
 <br>
 <br>
 ### Features
 - RESTful API with Node.js & Express
 - MySQL database with Sequelize ORM
+- Integration with an external student management system
 - Dockerized for easy setup
 - PhpMyAdmin GUI for managing the database
 <br>